GoogleChrome/developer.chrome.com/site/en/docs/webstore/google-analytics/index.md

 Each time a user visits your extension listing, you will see a page view for the following URL: `/webstore/detail/ext/free/EXTENSION_ID/EXTENSION_NAME`

-When a user installs your extension, the web store also generates a page view for a fake `/track_install` URL.
-This is only sent if a user accepts the permission prompt to complete the install.

 ## Events {: #events }

 The Chrome Web Store also sends a number of events to your property:

 - [`page_view`][ga-pageview], [`session_start`][ga-sessionstart], [`first_visit`][ga-firstvisit] and
 [`user_engagement`][ga-userengagement]
-- `install`: A [custom event][ga-custom-events] sent when a user installs your extension, at the same time as the `track_install` page view (see [above](#page-views)).
+- `install`: A [custom event][ga-custom-events] sent when a user installs your extension.
+This is only sent if a user accepts the permission prompt to complete the install.

 ## Monitoring ad performance {: #monitor-performance }